adkipnis/adkipnis.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I have a background in cognitive neuroscience (Heidelberg University & LMU Munich), as well as in statistics & machine learning (LMU Munich & Tübingen University).
+I have a background in cognitive neuroscience (Heidelberg University & LMU Munich), and in statistics & machine learning (LMU Munich & Tübingen University).
 In my research, I'm focused on cross-pollinating the fields of machine learning and statistics, looking for ways to make either more efficient.
 Here are some buzzwords: Simulation-based inference, Bayesian data analysis, latent variable modeling.

 My PhD is funded by the [German Academic Scholarship Foundation](https://www.studienstiftung.de/en/) and the [Helmholtz Institute for Human-Centered AI](https://hcai-munich.com/).